Privacy Policy for Antidoteʼs Sites and Applications

 Username and password — When signing in for the first time, the invited user aged 16 years or older chooses their personal password.
 The username is the same as their email address.
 The username and password are required for signing into the Applications and for certain services offered by the Websites, as well as for submitting a request for technical support online.

 2.1.3.
-Invited User Under 16 Years of Age
+Invited Users Under 16 Years of Age in a Family Subscription

-Contact information — When an account is created for an invited user under 16 years of age as part of a family subscription to the Applications, only the invited user’s full name is required.
+Contact information — In a family subscription to the Applications, it is possible to create an account for an invited user under the age of 16.
+All you need to create the account is the invited user’s full name.
 No email address is linked to the account.
 Unlike with other users, we never communicate with invited users under 16 years of age, not even for service-related communications or technical support.
 You can provide the date of birth of an invited user under 16 years of age.
 This way, the status of the invited user’s account will change on their 16th birthday.

 Username and password — The primary user also chooses a username and password when creating the account.
 Users under 16 years of age cannot change their username or password; only the primary user can make these changes.
+A username and a password are required to connect to the Applications.

-2.1.4 Customizations
+2.1.5 Customizations

-2.1.5.
+2.1.6.
 Communication

 Comments and suggestions — You may send us comments and suggestions regarding the Applications or Websites.
 You acknowledge that Druide may use them in the development, improvement and marketing of its products or services without any restriction or obligation to provide remuneration.